chicago29094/quick-react-frontend/README.md

 ## Lessons Learned/Ongoing Issues:
 ### Lessons Learned
 - VS Code is wonderful to work with and provides a rich API for extension building.
-- The n-Ary tree library was fairly easy to build using new features in JavaScript E6+ despite the immutable nature of JavaScript strings.
+- The n-ary tree library was fairly easy to build using new features in JavaScript E6+ despite the immutable nature of JavaScript strings.
 - The nested nature of React's components and prop passing lends itself readily to an outline or wire-frame markup/description.
 - JWT is flexible but additional security can be utilized for more critical projects.